Skip to main content

 Health Project (30 credits)

-Ever wondered how health initiatives get off the ground in hospitals, public health organisations, or education settings?
+Ever wondered how health projects start in hospitals, public health, or education settings?

-Choose a topic that aligns with your interests or career goals and design your very own health project.
-To do so, you'll create an academic poster to present your ideas.
-Develop skills in planning, presenting, and communicating ideas.
-These are key tools if you want to make an impact in health and social care.
+Choose a topic related to your interests or career goals and design your own health project.
+You'll create an academic poster to share your ideas.
+Along the way, you'll build skills in planning, presenting, and explaining your ideas.
+These skills are important if you want to make a difference in health and social care.

-Depending on your qualifications and experience, there may be an opportunity for you to use an Accreditation of Prior Learning (APL) or Recognition of Prior Experiential Learning (RPEL) for some modules.
-Please contact Terry McDermott-Moses for more information: terry.mcdermott-moses@sunderland.ac.uk.
+You may be able to use Accreditation of Prior Learning (APL) or Recognition of Prior Experiental Learning (RPEL) for some modules.
+This will depend on your qualifications and experience.
+For more information, please contact Terry McDermott-Moses at terry.mcdermott-moses@sunderland.ac.uk(opens in new tab).

 How you'll learn

-You'll be taught via engaging and interactive methods.
-Lectures, discussions, and tutorials will provide feedback and support.
+We teach through engaging and interactive methods.
+Lectures, discussions, and tutorials provide feedback and support.

-Each of the modules has an assessment element such as poster design, presentation, exam, and essay.
+Each module has an assessment element.
+These include a poster design, presentation, exam, and essay.

 Entry requirements